Blackmagic web presenter power supply repair

 Diagnosis and repair

-At this point I had a hunch, the classic design mistake here is an electrolytic capacitor tucked in too closely to multiple heatsinks.
 Remove the power supply brick from the main PCB by heating each of the 5 pins (L, N, E, GND and 12V) in turn and gently pulling the brick free as you go.
-Do this in a few cycles and don't rush so as to minimize the bending of either PCB.

 Spot the memory chip hiding below.

 Use a high quality desoldering wick to remove the excess solder from the pins protruding from the power supply.
-Slide the plastic plate off the bottom of the PSU.

-At this point, I removed each electrolytic capacitor one at a time and measured it with my ESR meter.
-I found EC3 to be the problem.
 I measured the capacitance to be 74 uF, which is pretty low but not likely to cause this fault.
 The ESR was 14 Ω which is, however, totally unacceptable.
-For reference the capacitor I purchased as a replacement measured 0.16 Ω with 0.5% vloss and 95 uF, on the same meter.

 As is good practice, the replacement was the same capacitance, a higher voltage rating (35 V instead of 25 V), a higher temperature rating (130°C rather than 105°C) and the part was made by Rubycon rather than KSJ.

-I was a bit naughty here.
-Hoping the avantage of a lower temperature outweighted the additional inductance of the longer leads, I extended the capacitor out away from the heatsink.
+I extended the capacitor out away from the heatsink.
 I secured it with some epoxy (not shown in the photo) although neutral cure silicone would have been a better choice.

 The most fiddly part of the repair is removing the excess solder from the PSU mounting holes on the main PCB.
-I removed most of it with desoldering wick after adding fresh leaded solder.

 Grounds and earths in particular tend tend to absorb a lot of heat so some of the pins were hard to entirely clear.
 Some solder was left suspended half way through the thickness of the board.
-To remove it, I used a 1mm twist drill in a pin vise to slowly clear it while applying almost no force and ensuring the swarf falls away from the rest of the PCB.

 After cleaning the flux residue with isopropyl alcohol, I fitted the plastic spacer back to the PSU and soldered it in place.
 After reassembling and not forgetting the earthing bond, the unit powers up!
-A nice warm orange light replaces the green flicker and Windows detects the device too.
-I used OBS for testing and a Mac mini as an HDMI source.

 The fan speed does increase with temperature, but I wish it was slightly more aggressive.
 As a rule of thumb, for every ten degree reduction in temperature, an electrolytic capacitor lasts twice as long.